Femtoscopy of $DN$ and $\bar{D}N$ systems: Abstract

 \section{Abstract}

 The capability of the ALICE@LHC and STAR@RHIC experiments to reconstruct $D$ mesons has enabled femtoscopic correlation measurements of open-charm mesons in both small and large systems.
-In this work, we present a theoretical calculation of the correlation functions of $D$ and $\bar{D}$ mesons with nucleons, based on the Koonin-Pratt formalism applied to the systems produced in these high-energy collisions.
-We use an effective Lagrangian that models the interaction between charmed mesons and baryons.
-From the unitarized on-shell amplitudes, we extract the low-energy scattering parameters and compute the correlation functions using the Lednický-Lyuboshitz approximation.
-Additionally, we apply the TROY formalism to obtain the off-shell $T$-matrix in coupled channels and reconstruct the full wave function, which we incorporate into the Koonin-Pratt formula.
-We compare these two approaches and provide predictions for different correlated pairs, including the effects of the Coulomb interaction and thermal weights for the coupled channels.
-These results can be tested against current and future experimental data from ALICE and STAR collaborations in both proton-proton and heavy-ion collisions.
+In this work, we present a theoretical calculation of the correlation functions of $D$ and $\bar{D}$ mesons with nucleons, based on the Koonin-Pratt formalism.
+We employ an effective Lagrangian to model the interaction between charmed mesons and baryons and apply the TROY formalism to obtain the off-shell $T$-matrix in coupled channels, incorporating the effect of the Coulomb interaction when the pair involves two charged particles.
+The resulting full coupled-channel wave function is inserted into the Koonin-Pratt equation with channel weights derived from a thermal model.
+Additionally, we compute the correlation functions using the Lednický-Lyuboshitz approximation with low-energy scattering parameters extracted from the unitarized amplitudes.
+We compare these two approaches and provide predictions for different correlated pairs.
+Our results can be tested against current and future experimental data from the ALICE and STAR collaborations in both proton-proton and heavy-ion collisions.

 \keywords{Femtoscopy, heavy mesons, effective field theories, $T$-matrix equation, relativistic scattering theory}